 The Italian Game is one of the best openings for improvement because the positions are logical, active, and full of tactical ideas.
+It has been a top choice among club players for centuries — from Greco and Giuoco Piano battles in the 1600s to modern grandmaster preparation in 2026.

 It is also a place where club players repeat the same mistakes over and over.

 Not because the opening is too hard.
 Usually because they learn the first few moves and then stop asking what the position actually wants.
+If you play the Italian Game regularly, you have almost certainly been here: you develop quickly, follow the book for four or five moves, and then find yourself in a position where nothing feels urgent — until suddenly the position collapses.

 The Skeleton of the Italian